oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/examples/external-dependencies/README.md

 - Block volume "BV-2" is attached to and mounted on the externally managed instance "INSTANCE-2".
 The instance is brought over via *oci_compute_dependency* variable.
 - Block volume "BV-2" is encrypted with customer managed key, specified by *kms_key_id* variable.
 The encryption key is brought over via *oci_kms_dependency* variable.
 - Block volume "BV-2" is set to be backed up per Oracle-managed *gold* backup policy.
-- Block volume "BV-2" is replicated to another region, specified by *block_volume_replication_region* variable.
-Notice that the replicated block volumes are not destroyed upon *terraform destroy*.
-In order to destroy replicated block volumes, it is first necessary to manually terminate the replication.
+- Block volume "BV-2" is not replicated to another region, as block volumes encrypted with a customer-managed key cannot be cross-region replicated.

 See [input.auto.tfvars.template](./input.auto.tfvars.template) for the variables configuration.